sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 +++
 title = "The Cult of Posits"
-extra.author = {"Dietrich Geisler", "Edwin Peguero"}
+extra.author = "Dietrich Geisler & Edwin Peguero"
 +++

 Computers are incapable of representing arbitrary real numbers exactly.
 This is due to two intractable facts of real numbers:
-- Uncountably Infinite Quantity: There are an infinite number of real numbers.
+- Uncountably Infinite Domain: There are an infinite number of real numbers.
-- Uncountably Infinite Precision: Some (irrational) real numbers require infinite precision.
+- Uncountably Infinite Precision: Some real numbers require infinite precision.

 Since computers use a finite number of bits, computer architects must settle on capturing a finite number of real numbers at a finite level of precision.
-Furthermore, since bit patterns are finite, a tradeoff must be made between the number of representable numbers and the level of precision.
+This is done by fixing a mapping between bit patterns and real numbers called a *representation*.
-This is done by fixing a *representation*, that is, a mapping between bit patterns and real numbers.
+A representation makes a tradeoff between the quantity of representable numbers and the level of precision.

 ## The Floating Point Representation